Pompano Beach Car Accident Lawyer

-Trusted Car Accident Attorneys Fight for Clients in Broward County, Palm Beach County, and all of South Florida
+Trusted Car Accident Attorneys Fight for Clients in Broward County and all of South Florida

 At Gonzalez & Cartwright, P.A., we believe that a safe driver should not have to pay for the harm caused by a careless, negligent or reckless South Florida driver.
-We have been successfully helped car accident victims recover financial compensation for over a decade.
+Our Pompano Beach, FL car crash attorneys have been successfully helped car accident victims recover financial compensation for over a decade.

 Then there’s our combined 35 years’ worth of experience dealing with the insurance companies.
 We know how insurance companies work and operate, especially when it comes to claims denials.
 This allows us to better obtain compensation for your medical expenses, lost wages, pain and suffering and more.